CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 For Serif, there will be no decorative axe on 乀 strokes by default, although 八 components will obviously retain the 提捺 (乁) bent stroke.

-### Inherited Glyphs
+### Regarding Inherited Glyphs

-Regarding Inherited Glyphs, I believe it was created to standardise on the many different old forms throughout Chinese history.
+I believe it was created to standardise on the many different old forms throughout Chinese history.
 This will not be the main scope here as the plan is to recreate the forms seen in mid-20th century newspapers and other media, which may not be deemed correct in the Inherited Glyphs standard.
 Some glyphs of this standard may be created though, although it will not be of priority.

 Regardless, many glyphs here can be useful for the project.